Databowl/affiliate-tracking/DEVELOPMENT.md

 Run the following command to create a tarball of this package:

 ```
+npm run build
 npm pack
 ```

 You should see a generated file with the name `databowl-affiliate-tracking-0.0.0.tgz`.
-To use this test package in your project you can run the following command:
+To use this test package in your project you can run the following command from your project's directory:

 ```
 npm install @databowl/affiliate-tracking@../affiliate-tracking/databowl-affiliate-tracking-0.0.0.tgz